-A stress myocardial perfusion scan may be done on an outpatient basis or as part of your stay in a hospital.
+You may have a stress myocardial perfusion scan on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare providers practice.

 Generally, a stress myocardial perfusion scan follows this process:

 Exercise myocardial perfusion scan:

 Pharmacologic myocardial perfusion scan:

 Move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the procedure.

 Drink plenty of fluids and empty your bladder often for 24 to 48 hours after the test.
 This helps flush the remaining radioactive tracer from your body.